na-na-hi/renget/archive/rw4wzd.md

 ##### MONTH n+4
 ==[M] This quarter's hero news without the bulls%&t== See prior
+==[CxF] DITL~==
+Faith and Chris take the day off ft.
+Chris hugging Faith from behind while she's washing the dishes; a quick montage of them visiting various people; and ends in a restaurant? or something
+==[E] Met Gala Vlog==
+Edie does glamorous stuff outside of Japan
 ==[HIVE] EOM #100 🎉🎉🎉==
 The clique goes to some Caribbean resort for a week to celebrate this completely arbitrary anniversary ft.
 Hailey looking on enviously as Edie sips from a glass of wine
 ##### MONTH n+5
+==[BxM] Clean with me at home in TX! + baby shower & gender reveal== Minnie cleans the house.
+There's a party after
+==[HxH] Pregnancy advice I've received and what I think of it== Hailey calls in the rest of the clique to roast the worst offenders ==[E] Copenhagen vlog==
+See prior
 ==[HIVE] Monthly pregnancy update!
 (EOM #101)==
-Back to your regularly scheduled programming
+Back to your regularly scheduled programming.
+Lots of talk about maternity clothes I guess
 ##### MONTH n+6
+==[CxF] Cool stuff we did lately==
+What it says on the tin.
+Tech-related, also maybe some quirk research?
-==[HIVE] The one where we do an ill-advised pre-pregnancy clothes try-on challenge== What it says on the tin
+==[HIVE] The one where we do an ill-advised pre-pregnancy try-on challenge== What it says on the tin
+==[M] 2 months in vietnam==
+Max goes home for a bit
 ==About Bobby==
 Minnie recaps Bobby's fight with Umbra surrounded by the clique and ends off with a picture of him giving a thumbs-up from his hospital bed.
-Also doubles up as an unofficial EOM #102
+Also doubles up as EOM #102
 ##### MONTH n+7
 ==[M] This quarter's hero news without the bulls%&t== See prior
 ==[BxM] Finally had our babymoon!==
-Bobby and Minnie go to a big city (NYC?) for his interview re: Umbra ==[BxM] If you're watching this I'm in labor==
+Bobby and Minnie go to a big city (NYC?) for his interview re: Umbra ==[E] Maternity clothes primer==
+Edie explains maternity clothes and splices in testimonies from the others throughout.
+Disclaimer: "I have never been and have no plans to ever be pregnant so stop asking"
+==[BxM] If you're watching this I'm in labor==
 What it says on the tin
 ==[HIVE] Entering the Home Stretch (EOM #103)==
 Minnie does a baby reveal and presides over the end-of-month wrap-up from her hospital bed.
 Max bitches about being overdue
 ##### MONTH n+8
-==[HIVE] Birthday x3!==
+==[M] boyfriend reveal==
+Max intros Junichi as The Father.
+Cuts to black abruptly with the explanation "having a baby brb" ==[HIVE] Birthday x3!==
-Compilation of Max, Faith and Hailey's labor videos or something ==[HIVE] THE BEST PREGNANCY TIKTOK COMPILATION (NOT CLICKBAIT)== Compilation of pregnancy-related clips from the setting's TikTok/Vine-equivalent
+Compilation of Max, Faith and Hailey's labor videos or something ==[HIVE] THE BEST PREGNANCY TIKTOK COMPILATION (NOT CLICKBAIT)== Compilation of pregnancy-related clips from the setting's TikTok/Vine-equivalent ==[HIVE] Things they don't tell you about being a first-time mom (EOM #104)== Edie is there too.
+For moral support